tuananhfrtk/Economic-research-assistant/README.md

 # Economic-research-assistant
-# Archon V2 - Agentic Workflow for Building Pydantic AI Agents

-This is the second iteration of the Archon project, building upon V1 by introducing LangGraph for a full agentic workflow.
-The system starts with a reasoning LLM (like O3-mini or R1) that analyzes user requirements and documentation to create a detailed scope, which then guides specialized coding and routing agents in generating high-quality Pydantic AI agents.

-An intelligent documentation crawler and RAG (Retrieval-Augmented Generation) system built using Pydantic AI, LangGraph, and Supabase that is capable of building other Pydantic AI agents.
-The system crawls the Pydantic AI documentation, stores content in a vector database, and provides Pydantic AI agent code by retrieving and analyzing relevant documentation chunks.
+# ECONOMIC RESEARCH ASSISTANT

++Using deepseek, utilize highly technical text from [marxists.org/](http://marxists.org/) economics.
++ develop an intelligent Agentic RAG system that can pull information precisely from text and help the assistant
++ to performing tasks that is very close to the actual content of the corpus.
++ advanced chunking and embedding techniques
++Use Supabase as a vector database
++Develop a agentic pipeline that help user critique the response of the assitant and provide meaningful feedback that in turn +Deepseek & Groq
-This version also supports local LLMs with Ollama for the main agent and reasoning LLM.
++LLM-powered with structured prompting system as well as specialized agent that direct the flow of thinking from it +This version also supports local LLMs with Ollama for the main agent and reasoning LLM.

-Note that we are still relying on OpenAI for embeddings no matter what, but future versions of Archon will change that.

 ## Features

-- Multi-agent workflow using LangGraph
+- Agentic workflow orchestrated by Langraph
-- Specialized agents for reasoning, routing, and coding
+- Specialized agents for reasoning and dictate the workflow
-- Pydantic AI documentation crawling and chunking
+- Marxian/classical economics crawling and chunking
 - Vector database storage with Supabase
 - Semantic search using OpenAI embeddings
 - RAG-based question answering